dankxylese/DevOps-linux/README.md

 - Make a new subnet
 - Leave routing tables unchanged (the only route should be 10.0.0.0/16 with local target)
 - Make sure to not assign a public ip for it when creating the instance

+## Securing Connections

+#### Secure Github
+- Create ssh on localhost
+  - In your ~/.ssh, run `ssh-keygen -t ed25519 -C "your_email@example.com"`, keep the name default
+- Copy public ssh key to Github
+  - If you have an issue, you can run the debugging command `ssh -vT git@github.com`